The Traveler's Guide To Nuclear Weapons

 The starboard Mark 32 torpedo launcher, which carried three Mark 46 torpedos.

 The port side torpedo launcher.
-A Mark 46 torpedo can be seen to the left on the
+A Mark 46 torpedo can be seen to the left on the deck.
+Each torpedo warhead consists of 96.8 pounds of high explosive.
+The captain's "yacht" is in the background.

 View aft of the forward 5-inch gun.